LesleyLai/digital-garden/content/Concepts/database models.md

 parent:
   - "[[database|database]]"
 publish: true
 tags:
+  - computing/database
 ---

-# Data Models
-The **data model** is a collection of concepts for describing the data in a database.
+A **data model** is a collection of concepts for describing the data in a database.

 Examples of data models includes:
 - [[relational model|relational]]